 The world now knows it needs to end the use of fossil fuels.
 Orkney has committed to helping to show pioneering leadership in achieving this and OREF is a key part of that drive to sustainability.

 OREF members gather together to discuss energy matters and through this to provide mutual support and encouragement to tackle them.
-Although exclusively online last year; we have continued to meet, learn and debate and if anything increased our reach.
+We meet to learn, challenge and debate ideas and following winning the Responsible Islands Prize in 2019 we bought the equipment to stream and reach Orkney’s outer isles and beyond.
 This year will see more of the same and new members and guests are more than welcome to attend our monthly meetings.

 And this newfound global commitment is not coming a day too soon.